hashicorp/design-system/website/docs/utilities/dialog-primitive/partials/accessibility/accessibility.md

 DialogPrimitive components are primarily containers which can be combined together to build a custom dialog and are not conformant on their own.
 Consumers are responsible for implementing the primitives in a way that results in a conformant experience for the user.

-## Focus and focus order

-For information on how to handle focus in an accessible way, consult the [accessibility section](/components/modal?tab=accessibility) of the `Modal` component.

 ## Applicable WCAG Success Criteria

 This section is for reference only.
 This component intends to conform to the following WCAG Success Criteria: